WHAT IS THE DIFFERENCE BETWEEN NICAD, NIMH AND LITHIUM ION BATTERIES?

 Please fax your request to our Customer Service Department at 661-775-2025

 WHO DO I SEND EMAILS TO AT YOUR COMPANY?

-Customer Service for assistance.
-PLEASE DO NOT EMAIL CANCELLATIONS!
-E-mailed cancellations are not guarenteed.
+Please email email@example.com for assistance.
+Emailed cancellations are not guaranteed so please call us at 661-775-2020.
 If your order has not yet shipped, we will cancel your order.
 Please check the AtBatt.com Order Status page to confirm cancellation.

 However, there are occasions where canceling the order is not possible because it is has already shipped.
 We will accept a return after your order has shipped but we will not be able to refund the shipping and you will be responsible for the return shipping to AtBatt.com.
 We suggest that you use a return shipping method that issues tracking numbers, so that you can ensure that the item is safely returned to our warehouse.